Sreelakshmi-Odatt/Java-Swing/README.md

-# Java-Swing
+# Java-Swing  ToDo List Manager

-A simple java swing  GUI project for tasks .
-User can add a task and remove a task .
+ A simple Java Swing project for managing Tasks

+##  Main Features

+- Adding tasks to the list
+- Removing selected tasks from the tasks
+- User will be able to see the task in the lists.

+### Prerequisites

+- Java Development Kit (JDK) installed